stormbeard/thesis/proposal/proposal.md

 17. Velte, A., & Velte, T. (2009).
 Microsoft virtualization with Hyper-V. McGraw-Hill, Inc..

 18. Lamport, L. (2005).
 Generalized consensus and Paxos.
 Technical Report MSR-TR-2005-33, Microsoft Research.s

+19. Y. Azar, A. Broder, A. Karlin, and E. Upfal.
+Balanced allocations.
+In Proceedings of the 26th ACM Symposium on the Theory of Computing, pages 593{602, 1994.

 Glossary
 --------